M53 motorway

-The M53 is an 18.9 mi motorway in the Metropolitan Borough of Wirral and Cheshire on the Wirral Peninsula in England.
+The M53 is an 18.9 mi motorway in the Metropolitan Borough of Wirral, Merseyside and the borough of Cheshire West and Chester, Cheshire on the Wirral Peninsula in England.
 It is also referred to as the Mid Wirral Motorway.
 It runs between the Kingsway Tunnel, at Wallasey in the north, and the A55 at Chester.

 The main reason for the motorway was to provide a through route to the new Mersey Road Tunnel, Kingsway, which was built at the same time.
 Part of this motorway was originally the M531.

 Route

 Starting at the northern end, the motorway starts in Wallasey at the exit slip roads from the Kingsway Tunnel from Liverpool.
 It loops round the north west of Birkenhead and then runs south as a dual three-lane route between Upton, Woodchurch in the west and Prenton.
 From junctions 1 to 3 it runs parallel to the Borderlands railway line.
 It crosses this line south of junction 3.
 From this junction it proceeds south to the west of Bebington through junction 4 and then further south for 4 mi (where it crosses the Wirral railway line), before narrowing to dual two-lane and turning sharply to the east.
 At junction 5, traffic for Wales can take the A41, A550 and A494 to join the A55 near Ewloe.
 The road passes north and then east of Hooton, then to the east of Overpool and Wolverham and with Ellesmere Port to the west.

 South of junction 10 the route enters a more rural setting, passing under the M56 motorway at junction 11.
 Finally, it heads south and becomes the A55 North Wales Expressway at junction 12.